darkphotonKN/code-editor-app/README.md

 ### What was used to develop this app?
 ---
-Written in react + typescript and utilizing customized esbuild and plugins to help with transpiling and bundling code.
+Written in react + typescript and utilizing customized esbuild and plugins to help with transpiling and bundling user-submitted code.